 YouTube: Keyshia Cole | Apple: Keyshia Cole | Spotify: Keyshia Cole

 The release of Miss Thang and its hit single “Don’t Take It Personal,” along with collaborating with Brandy for one of the most memorable songs of R&B “The Boy is Mine,” led Monica to having one of the biggest names in music in the 1990s.
 The 2000s was not quite the same, but Monica remained on top of R&B, especially with songs like “So Gone”.

 9. Jill Scott

 Philadelphia native and R&B and neo-soul artist Jill Scott made her first appearances after being discovered by Questlove from The Roots.
 From discovery by the legendary group of The Roots, to receiving numerous awards and nominations, including a few Grammys, Jill Scott became one of the most popular soulful singers of her time.

 YouTube: Jill Scott | Apple: Jill Scott | Spotify: Jill Scott

-Growing up in the Washington DC’s DMV area, Mya was introduced to arts at a very young age.
+Growing up in Washington DC’s DMV area, Mya was introduced to arts at a very young age.
 After making her leap into music, debuting in 1998 with her self-title freshman release, Mya’s career would peak through the late 1990s and early 2000s with songs like “Lady Marmalade”, albums Mya, Fear of Flying, and Moodring, and collaborations with hip hop artists like No Limit’s Silkk the Shocker, “Best of Me, Part 2” with Jay-Z, and “Ghetto Superstar” with Pras and Ol Dirty Bastard.